Battle of Nicopolis (1798): Battle

 At around 03:00, firing resumed, and continued sporadically until daybreak, when two French grenadier companies counter-attacked and drove the Albanians back to the ancient theatre of Nicopolis.
 After a company commander was killed, the Albanians took advantage of the disorder in the French lines to push them back again.
 Worried that his men were spread too thinly La Salcette ordered his men to return to their original positions, but the execution of this manoeuvre failed due to the broken terrain and the pressure of the Albanians.
 At around 08:00, Ali Pasha launched the mass of his army against the French.
-The latter held for a couple of hours, but a charge by Ali's cavalry broke their lines, and the battle descended into melee combat.
+The latter held for a couple of hours, but a charge by Ali's cavalry broke their lines, and the battle descended into hand-to-hand fighting.